luapower/luapower-all/glue.md

 This is better than `assert(v, string.format(message, format_args...))`
 because it avoids creating the message string when the assertion is true.

+__NOTE__:  Unlike standard `assert()`, this only returns the first argument to avoid returning the error message and it's args along with it.

 #### Example

 ~~~{.lua}